Flag of Sweden: State flag and civil ensign

+Construction sheet

 Naval ensign

 The triple-tailed flag (tretungad flagga) is used as a naval ensign (örlogsflaggan).
 Its overall ratio, including the tails, is 1:2.
 The flag is also used as the Swedish naval jack (örlogsgösen).
 The jacks are smaller than the ensigns, but they have the same proportions.
 The Swedish swallowtail flag was originally the King's personal emblem, or the emblem representing a command conferred by the King.
 It was at first two-pointed, but by the mid-17th century, the distinctive swallowtail with tongue appeared.
 The flag is also flown by the defence ministry, while civil ministries fly square flags.

-Sovereign's flag
+Royal flag

-The Swedish royal flag (Kungliga flaggan) is identical to the triple-tailed naval ensign, but has in its centre a white field with the greater or the lesser coat of arms surrounded by the Order of the Seraphim, which has the king as its grand master.
-The king personally decides about the specific use of the royal flag.
+The Royal flag (Kungliga flaggan) is identical to the triple-tailed naval ensign, but has in its centre a white field with the greater or the lesser coat of arms surrounded by the Order of the Seraphim, which has the monarch as its grand master.
+The monarch personally decides about the specific use of the royal flag.

 History

 Mythology

 According to early modern legend, the 12th-century King Eric IX saw a golden cross in the sky as he landed in Finland during the First Swedish Crusade in 1157.
 Seeing this as a sign from God he adopted the golden cross against a blue background as his banner.

-It has been suggested that the Swedish origin legend is chosen to counter a parallel origin story for the Danish flag, also recorded in the 16th century.

-According to this theory, the Swedish flag was created during the reign of King Charles VIII, who also introduced the coat of arms of Sweden in 1442.
+According to one theory, the Swedish flag was created during the reign of King Charles VIII, who also introduced the coat of arms of Sweden in 1442.
 The national coat of arms is a combination of King Albert's coat of arms of 1364 and King Magnus III's coat of arms of 1275, and is blue divided quarterly by a golden cross pattée.

-Other historians claim that the Swedish flag was blue with a white cross before 1420, and became blue with a golden cross only during the early reign King Gustav I, who deposed King Christian II in 1521.
+Other historians claim that the Swedish flag was blue with a white cross before 1420, and became blue with a golden cross a century later during the early reign of King Gustav I.